blindnet-io/product-management/refs/notion-of-privacy.md

 #### Privacy and Identity

+As we derive the knoweledge of self from our relationships with others, the freedom to engage and disengage from those relationships and selectively allow access to self is crucial to our ability to keep our identity safe.
+At the psychological level, privacy supports social interaction which, in turn, provides feedback on our competence to deal with the world which, in turn, affects our self-definition[^1][^16].

+Inability to obtain privacy has important psychological consequences[^16].

 #### Privacy Paradox
-The privacy paradox is a phenomenon in which online users state that they are concerned about their privacy but behave as if they were not.[^12]
+The privacy paradox is a phenomenon in which online users state that they are concerned about their privacy but behave as if they were not.[^12] Anecdotal and empirical evidence indicate that individuals are willing to trade their personal information for relatively small rewards[^14].

 However, as we have seen, privacy regulates the conflic of the need for connection with the need for competition, survival and overcoming the power diferential.
 Habits, and other needs, indeniably play a role in the persons choice of privacy related behavior and may yeald behavior inconsistent with the persons beliefs and interests (as outlined by the *privacy paradox*).